Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

 - Double the risk for post-traumatic stress disorder (PTSD) than heterosexual peoplexi

-- LGBT youth face approximately 14 times the risk of suicide and substance abuse than heterosexual peersxii
+- LGBTQ youth face approximately 14 times the risk of suicide and substance abuse than heterosexual peersxii

 - 77% of trans respondents in an Ontario-based survey had seriously considered suicide and 45% had attempted suicide

 - Trans youth and those who had experienced physical or sexual assault were found to be at greatest riskxiii

 There is also evidence that LGBTQ people are at higher risk for substance use issues than the general populationxiv: